andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 }
 ```

-### 3.3 Add created markers to the seek bar
+Add the created markers to the seek bar.
 Update the UI visually by getting the reference to the seek bar markers `div` identified by class `bmpui-seekbar-markers`.
 Then create a new `span` element, this will be the marker and append it to the seek bar markers element:

 ```